jolocom/jolocom-lib/CONTRIBUTING.md

 then there is nothing extra for you to do: licensing is already handled.

 Otherwise you are an "external contributor" and you must do the following:

+Make sure that every file you modified or created contains a copyright notice comment like the following (at the top of the file):
+# Copyright 2014-2020 Jolocom GmbH and Jolocom contributors
+# SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
+# Code is Apache-2.0 and docs are CC-BY-4.0
+If a copyright notice is not present, then add one.
+If the first line of the file is a line beginning with #! (e.g. #!/usr/bin/python3) then leave that as the first line and add the copyright notice afterwards.
+If a copyright notice is present but it says something different, then please change it to say the above.
+Make sure you're using the correct syntax for comments (which varies from language to language).
+The example shown above is for a Python file.

 ### Sign your work